Listen to Les McKeown read this blog post:

 There’s nowhere to hide.

-Every action is monitored by the co-pilot and the Air Traffic Controllers in real time – no hiding in the restroom and waiting for someone else to do the job, or for the latest new policy pronouncement to pass by.
+Every action by the pilot is monitored by the co-pilot (and at key moments like take-off and landing by the air traffic controllers) in real time – no hiding in the restroom and waiting for someone else to do the job, no keeping your head down for a week or so to wait for the latest new policy pronouncement to pass by into irrelevance and disuse.
+You have to do your job, professionally and at a high standard.

 High Performers Need Transparency, Too…